liferay/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 When navigating through the element, the link to the entity can be found with the rel `self`.

-You can find more examples in the following [link](/docs/my-user-account/examples.html).
+You can find more examples [here](/docs/my-user-account/examples.html).